-If using browned butter, heat the butter on medium heat in a medium, heavy-bottomed saucepan.
+- Brown the butter.
+Heat butter on medium heat in a medium, heavy-bottomed saucepan.
 Stir occasionally, watching for the butter to foam and then begin to brown.
-Once it has a nutty aroma and dark golden flecks (this is the browned milk solids), remove it from the heat and pour it into a bowl.
+Once it has a nutty aroma and dark golden flecks (these are browned milk solids and where the amazing flavor comes from), remove the butter from the heat and pour it into a bowl.
 Let cool while you prepare the rest of the financier recipe.
-Keep a close eye on the butter because it can easily go from perfectly browned to burnt in seconds!
+(Note: Keep a close eye on the butter because it can easily go from perfectly browned to burnt in seconds).

 - 7 tablespoons (100g) unsalted butter

 - 1 ⅛ cups (130g) powdered sugar, sifted

 - ⅔ cup (60g) almond meal (almond flour)

 - ½ teaspoon baking powder

 - 1 teaspoon pure vanilla extract, optional

 - Raspberries, dark chocolate chunks, or almonds, optional

 Preheat oven to 350°F/180°C. Grease a mini muffin pan with butter or cooking spray (or line the tins with paper liners).
 I use a silicone pan for easy removal.

 To brown the butter, place butter in a medium, heavy-bottomed saucepan over medium heat and melt.
 Keep heating just until small golden bits start to appear at the bottom, and the butter smells nutty and caramely.
 Watch it carefully because the butter can burn quickly at this point.
 Remove from the heat and immediately pour melted butter into a small bowl.
 Set aside and allow to cool slightly.